lofenemy/node/README.md

 Changed in version 1.30.0: the maximum UV_THREADPOOL_SIZE allowed was increased from 128 to 1024.

 The threadpool is global and shared across all event loops.
 When a particular function makes use of the threadpool (i.e. when using uv_queue_work()) libuv preallocates and initializes the maximum number of threads allowed by UV_THREADPOOL_SIZE.
 This causes a relatively minor memory overhead (~1MB for 128 threads) but increases the performance of threading at runtime."

+// All fs modules have access for threadpool.

+Requests such as http, htttps use OS system to listen or make requests.
+Fs moduls use threadpool of libuv (4 by default)